natalieeid/Natalie-Eid---APPM-4600/README.md

 See 'git help git' for an overview of the system.

 The code from LAB 1 goes over how to create routines and sub routines in python when coding from the terminal.
 For this lab it used the example of the dot product.
+It shows you two ways that this can be done using for loops and such.